Czechoslovak Air Force: Slovak Republic Air Force 1938–1945

-Under the Third Republic 1945–48
+Under the Third Republic 1945–1948

 Towards the end of the Second World War, General Alois Vicherek left Britain for the Soviet Union, where he was supposed to take over command of the Czechoslovak Air Force in the USSR.
 However, he only arrived on 1 May 1945, when the war was almost over.
 Vicherek was happy to serve an Eastern Bloc Czechoslovakia, and on 29 May 1945 he was appointed the Commander of the Czechoslovak Air Force.

 In August 1945 the RAF's four Czechoslovak squadrons, numbers 310, 311, 312, and 313, all relocated to Czechoslovakia and became part of the Czechoslovak armed forces.
 By then 310, 312 and 313 squadrons were equipped with Supermarine Spitfire Mk IX aircraft and 311 Squadron was equipped with Consolidated B-24 Liberator heavy bombers.
 The Spitfires were flown to Czechoslovakia with long range "slipper" fuel tanks to give them enough range for the journey.

 On 15 January 1946 311 Squadron became the Czechoslovak 6 letecká divize ("6th Air Division") at Havlíčkův Brod in southeastern Bohemia.
 In May it was divided into Letecký pluk 24 and Letecký pluk 25 ("24th and 25th Air Regiments").
 Letecký pluk 24 was given the name Biskajsky ("Biscay") and initially equipped with Mosquito FB Mk VI fighter-bombers.
 Letecký pluk 25 was given the name Atlanticky ("Atlantic") and equipped with Petlyakov Pe-2FT aircraft.

 Under German occupation, Aero and Avia had built Messerschmitt Bf 109 fighters for the Luftwaffe.
 In order to expand Czechoslovakia's fighter complement beyond the three squadrons of Spitfires transferred from the UK, Avia continued building the Bf 109 as the Avia S-99.

 However, an industrial accident soon destroyed Avia's remaining stock of Daimler-Benz DB 605 aircraft engines, so Avia substituted the Junkers Jumo 211 engine and associated propeller.
 The resulting hybrid aircraft was called the Avia S-199.
 The Jumo engine and propeller had been made for medium bombers and had the wrong performance characteristics for a fighter aircraft.
 This gave the S-199 poor handling, particularly during take-off and landing.
 Production ended in 1949 and Czechoslovakia withdrew its last S-199 aircraft from service in 1957.

 From 1945 the Air Force also had 56 Soviet-built Lavochkin La-7 fighters, which were quicker and manœuvred better than the Bf 109 and S-199.

 The Czechoslovak aircraft industry continued to produce single-seat (Avia S-92) and two-seat (Avia CS-92) variants of Germany's jet fighter the Messerschmidt Me 262 after World War II.
 From August 1946, a total of nine S-92s and three two-seater CS-92s were completed and test flown.
 They were introduced in 1947 and in 1950 were supplied to the 5th Fighter Squadron, becoming the first jet fighters to serve in the Czechoslovak Air Force.
 These were kept flying until 1951, when they were replaced in service by Soviet jet fighters.
 Both versions are on display at the Prague Aviation museum in Kbely.
-Source - Balous et al. 1995, p.
-53.